serverless-projects/serverless-authorizers/request_type/README.md

 # Serverless Authorizer
-Example of a service that uses API Gateway custom authorizer feature to authorize your endpoints with TOKEN type
+Example of a service that uses API Gateway custom authorizer feature to authorize your endpoints with REQUEST type

 ## Usage